 That is why it is crucial to stay clear of anchored vessels.

-Many ships today do not use anchor line and have only anchor chain, making anchoring more safe.
+Many ships today do not use anchor lines and have only anchor chains, making anchoring more safe.

 Ships sometimes have to leave the anchor behind, if the anchor is stuck – This happens only rarely with the modern types of anchors.

-Environmental factors such as weather, the strength of the currents, and water depth are some of the most common reasons to lose anchors.
+Environmental factors such as weather, the strength of the currents, and water depth are some of the most common reasons for losing anchors.